szymek1/FPGA-TCL-Makefile-template/README.md

 ### First use
 Run ```make conf``` to prepare missing directories which ```.gitignore``` skips or move on to any other directive except of ```clean``` as they rely on ```conf```.

+## TODOs:
+- multi-language support (allow mixed-language projects)
+- support for non-commercial simulators like Verilator etc...
+- add ```data``` dictionary from which some tesbenches could fetch data for simulations
+- add tests results analysis tool